Halo-independent bounds on Inelastic Dark Matter: Introduction

-The main goal of the present paper is to assess the validity and applicability of the halo--independent single--stream method to the case of Inelastic Dark Matter.
-In particular, it is clear from the discussion above that a non--vanishing mass splitting $\delta$ modifies the range of incoming velocities $u$ both DD and Capture in the Sun are sensitive to.
-As we will show in our analysis, this will imply that for particular combinations of $m_\chi$ and $\delta$ the complementarity of DD and Capture in the Sun required by the single--stream method is lost, in the sense that the combination of the two detection techniques is not sensitive anymore to the full range of $u\le u_{\rm max}$.
-In such cases a specific choice of the $f(u)$ will be required to obtain a constraint.
 Another aspect that we wish to discuss is how inelasticity affects the complementarity between DD and Capture.
-Indeed, while $\delta>$0 increases the velocity threshold of the scattering process and reduces the available phase space for both DD and capture, eventually making both kinematically inaccessible, on general grounds this is expected to affect more DD than capture.
+Indeed, while $\delta>$0 increases the velocity threshold of the scattering process and reduces the available phase space for both DD and capture, eventually making both kinematically inaccessible, this is expected to affect more DD than capture.
 In fact, for capture the incoming WIMP is faster thanks to the gravitational acceleration in the celestial body.
 Moreover, the endothermicity of the inelastic process reduces the kinetic energy of the final states for the same WIMP incoming speed, hindering DD, where the only detected signal is the recoil energy of the nucleus $E_R$, but affecting much less capture, where instead $E_R$ has no lower threshold.

-These general considerations will be confirmed by our quantitative analysis.
+On the other hand some issues arise when capture of IDM in the Sun is considered.
+In particular the threshold speed of Eq.~(\ref{eq:vstar}) for inelastic upscattering events can easily exceed the velocity dispersion that the WIMPs need to have in order to be in thermal equilibrium with the solar plasma, an assumption that is commonly made to calculate their annihilation rate.
+This issue was addressed with a numerical simulation in the specific case of a Maxwellian distribution~\cite{Blennow_2018}.
+In our analysis we will calculate expected signals assuming for definiteness thermal equilibrium between the WIMPs and the solar plasma, and show that the effect of giving up this assumption is relatively mild.

 As pointed out in~\cite{Halo-independent_Ferrer2015, halo_independent_sogang_2023} the single--stream method can only be applied when the expected rate is proportional to a single coupling or cross section.
 In the following, we will discuss the two popular cases of a spin--independent (SI) WIMP--nucleus cross section, with a scattering amplitude proportional to the atomic mass number of the target, or a spin--dependent (SD) interaction with a scattering amplitude proportional to the coupling between the spins of the WIMP and of the nucleus.
 Both SI and SD arise in popular extensions of the Standard model, such as Supersymmetry~\cite{JUNGMAN1996}, and represent the operators at zero--th order in the WIMP--nucleon relative velocity of the most general WIMP--nucleon effective Hamiltonian compatible to Galilean invariance for a particle of spin 1/2~\cite{nreft_haxton1, nreft_haxton2, all_spins_sogang_2021}.